fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 comment on table public.room_participants is 'Relational table of users and rooms.';
 ```

-Then alter messages so it references a room.
+Next, we need to alter messages table, so it references a room.
 If you have any existing messages in the database they won't have a `room_id`,
 so we need to delete those.